bevry-archive/documentation/bevry/01-community/coding-standards.html.md

 #### JavaDoc Format

-Utilising of the JavaDoc format is decided per-project.
+Utilization of the JavaDoc format is decided per-project.

 #### Sections